Now available: Sub-articles: articles that I didn't get around to writing detailed expositions for.

 One of the major current trends in smartphone applications is augmented reality: a view of reality with information laid on top.
 This can be as simple as a view of what the camera is currently seeing, with calculations based on position and direction.
 In the first of a two-part article series on Android development, this article looks at how to set up a camera view and access a canvas for the rendering of overlay information.

-Venn Diagrams in PHP and imagick
+Venn Diagrams in PHP with imagick (May 2010)

 Visualising the overlap between two sets of data is often achieved through Venn diagrams, but such diagrams can be difficult to render in a web development environment.
 This article covers the mathematics and geometry behind the Venn diagram, and a simple implementation of the algorithms involved in calculating the appropriate dimensions.

-Discordian Date Handling in Java
+Discordian Dates in Java (Mar 2010)

 Date handling, and especially conversion between different calendars, can be a complex issue to deal with.
 This article introduces the concept of calendar conversion in Java, and the issues that need to be dealt with when performing such conversions, by building a handler for the Discordian calendar and investigating the mappings between months in the Gregorian calendar and the Discordian seasons.

-Audio Captchas in PHP
+Audio Captchas in PHP (Jan 2010)

 The major compromise made when a website uses Captcha images is that between accessibility and security; those with bad eyesight or colour-blindness may have trouble viewing a Captcha image.
 One way around that is to provide an MP3 download option for the Captcha text, which gives another path of accessibility to the process.
 This article looks at how an audio Captcha can be generated, using common tools.

-Implementing PayPal Website Payments Pro UK
+PayPal Website Payments Pro in PHP (Sep 2009)

 PayPal is used across the world to authorise payments online, and a seamless credit card payment service is available through Website Payments Pro.
 Unfortunately, the documentation for implementing this can be confusing and contradictory, and getting your code working can take some time.
 In this article I've brought together the documentation and my experience with it, to provide a coherent source of information on Website Payments Pro.

-Shooting Yourself in the Foot Part Two
+Rebuilding Your Leg After Shooting Yourself in the Foot (Jun 2009)

 At some point, most developers have come across 'Shooting yourself in the foot', the comparison of how different programming languages would implement the process of firing a gun at your foot.
 This article assumes success, and the lack of a significant portion of your leg; Part Two looks at how to rebuild your leg, in various languages.

-JavaScript Tab Controls
+Vanilla JavaScript Tab Controls (Mar 2009)

 Tabs have always been one of the most useful elements of a user interface, allowing an interface designer to pack a lot of information into a small space by only showing a section at a time.
 This article explores the implementation of a tabbing interface using HTML and JavaScript, and goes on to look at pages where more than one set of tabs is used at the same time.

-Automated Deployment with Subversion
+Automated Deployment with Subversion (Oct 2008)

 Version control systems and development testing servers go hand in hand; you work on your local working copy, and test on the development server.
 But what happens when you want to take your work live: to deploy the developments you've completed?
 This article presents one way to solve that problem, by using the scripting facilities provided by Subversion.

-Building Complex Emails with PHP
+Building Complex Emails with PHP (Aug 2008)

 The first script that a budding PHP developer builds is often a tool to send simple email messages from a website, with a couple of paragraphs of text inside.
 What these scripts lack is the ability to send HTML-formatted emails, or to attach documents and other files to the message.
 In this article, I cover the MIME standard for building complex emails, and how to format and send a MIME-compliant email message in PHP.

-Intranet DNS Resolution with BIND Views
+Intranet DNS Resolution with BIND Views (Jun 2008)

 When you're working on a web site that's hosted in the same office, it can be a problem to see the fruits of your labour: the web site's domain resolves to the external IP of the office, and can't be routed from inside.
 It's quite easy to overcome this problem, by using the 'view' facility of BIND to provide two different views of the domain: one for the office LAN, and one for the outside world.

-An Introduction to Compression
+An Introduction to Compression (May 2008)

 An exploration of the different types of compression, looking at the workings of lossless compression methods such as RLE and Huffman encoding, and taking an overview of perceptive compression and why it works.
 If you've ever wondered how a CD can be shrunk down from 650MB of sound to 65MB, this article tells you how it's done.

-Whitelist SSH Access with OpenWRT
+Whitelisting SSH Access with OpenWRT (May 2008)

 If you're tired of constant login attacks against your SSH server, you can use your OpenWRT router to implement a whitelisting firewall, allowing the people you know and trust to connect to your shell, and blocking everything else.
 It's even possible to automatically modify the whitelist from an intranet Web page, through the use of extensions to PHP; this article will show you how it's done.

-Booting Linux from Flash
+Booting Linux from a USB Flash Drive (Oct 2007)

 For those who build home theatre PCs and other computers which need to be quiet in operation, most of the noise from computer hardware can be eliminated: fans can be removed, heatsinks and smaller power supplies can be used.
 The largest remaining source of noise is the hard disk containing the operating system.
 If the HTPC is running Linux, it's possible to move that operating system from hard disk to a USB flash drive, and boot it from there; this article shows you how.

-Running a Windows Partition in VMware
+Running a Windows Partition in VMWare (Jan 2007)

 Virtualisation of operating systems is a big trend at the moment: running multiple servers on one physical box allows a hosting company to save space and power costs, and running different operating systems lets a Web developer test their work on various browsers and hosts.
 The problem with setting up a virtual machine is the loss of disk space on the host, to hold a disk image for the guest; what if you've already got an installation on another partition?
 This article shows how to use that physical installation in VMware, using the example of Linux as the host and Windows XP as the guest.